Nassarius

 Nassarius, common name nassa mud snails (USA) or dog whelks (UK), is a genus of minute to medium-sized sea snails, marine gastropod molluscs in the family Nassariidae.
 They are scavengers.

 Etymology

 The name is derived from the Latin word "nassa", meaning a wickerbasket with a narrow neck, for catching fish.
 Nassarius would then mean "someone who uses such a wickerbasket for catching fish".

 Ecology

 Distribution and habitat

 Species within this genus are found worldwide.
 These snails usually live on mud flats or sand flats, intertidally or subtidally.

 Life habits

 Most Nassarius species are very active scavengers, feeding on crabs and carrion as dead fish, etc. They often burrow into marine substrates and then wait with only their siphon protruding, until they smell nearby food.

 Shell description

 The shells of species in this genus have a relatively high cyrtoconoid (approaching a conical shape but with convex sides) spire and a siphonal notch.

+(Described as Aciculina) The shell is turreted, polished, smooth or longitudinally plicate.
+The inner lip shows the callus sharp, straight, defined.
+The outer lip is produced in the middle, variced externally.

+(Described as Nassa) The eyes are situated on the middle of the tentacles.
+The lingual teeth are arched and pectinated.
+The uncini show a basal tooth.
+The foot is large, expanded and bifurcate at its posterior extremity.

+The operculum is ovate, the margin serrated or entire.

+The shell is ovate and ventricose.
+The body whorl is variously sculptured.
+The aperture is ovate, with a short reflected truncated anterior canal.
+The inner lip is smooth, often widely spread over with enamel, with a posterior callosity or blunt dentiform plait.
+The outer lip is dentated, internally crenulated.